 Books from the Bayou is a collaborative effort between the Ernest J. Gaines Center, Center for Louisiana Studies, the UL Lafayette English Department, Vermilionville Living History Museum, and the Lafayette Public Library to explore text and media related to, created in and inspired by South Louisiana and the Acadiana Region.
 This includes works of Fiction, Non-Fiction, Short Stories, Southern Literature, Poetry, African American Literature, Film, Television, graphic novels, and much more.

 This book club will meet once a month to discuss new texts or dig deeper into favorites.
-Our upcoming dates and titles are:
+Upcoming dates are: April 9th, September 10th, October 8th, and November 12th.
+Titles will be released as they become available.

 October 10, 2019: Viewing of Interview with a Vampire